.

 • USPS Address Validation - To check and verify the patient’s address, log on to USPS.com.

-• Don’t Be Late - Establish a process that ensures that the claim is filed on time and confirms that the payer received the claim.
+• Don’t Be Late - Establish a laboratory billing process that ensures the claim is filed on time and confirms that the payer received the claim.

-• Analyze Results - Take the time to find out why a claim was denied and learn from the result to identify patterns and trends.
+• Analyze Results - Take the time to learn why a claim was denied to identify and resolve negative patterns and trends.

 • Stay Current- Rules and regulations are in constant flux.
-Take the time to educate and train staff members to stay current.
+Take the time to educate and train lab billing staff members to stay current.

-• Close The Gaps - Identifying patterns and trends does a laboratory no good if the findings aren’t communicated effectively to front desk staffers, billers, and physicians.
-Make sure everyone is on the same page and working from the same playbook.
+• Close The Gaps - Identifying patterns and trends does a laboratory no good if the findings aren’t communicated effectively to front desk staffers, lab billers, and physicians.
+Put everyone on the same page and work from the same playbook.

-Once armed with the proper tools, laboratories can do more than just meet the challenges of today and the future, they can become more profitable, gain an edge over the competition, and steadily scale up their operations.
+Once armed with the proper RCM tools, laboratories can do more than just meet the challenges of today and the future, they can become more profitable, gain an edge over the competition, and steadily scale up their operations and go after new business opportunities.

-The key to long-term laboratory success is tied to automation, and a recent study from CAQH, a nonprofit group that works with providers to streamline the business of healthcare, reinforced the importance of automation as part of any RCM solution.
+It’s abundantly clear that the key to long-term laboratory success is tied to laboratory billing automation, and a recent study from CAQH, a nonprofit group that works with providers to streamline healthcare businesses, reinforced the importance of automation as part of any lab RCM solution.

-CAQH identified eight common administrative tasks that are costing the healthcare industry $13.3 billion annually.
-The group then attached a cost per transaction value to each of the tasks, taking into account the volume of each of these transactions, plus the cost of time and manual labor spent on each activity.
+CAQH identified eight common administrative tasks costing the healthcare industry $13.3 billion annually.
+The group then attached a cost per transaction value to each task while accounting for the volume of each transaction plus the cost of time and manual labor spent on each activity.

 Average Cost Per Administrative Task When Performed Manually